-Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising
+Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 Breakin' It Down Chicago